alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 ![Seat allocation](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/sqlpandas/images/seatallocparty.png)

 And you can see from this that the party with the most parliamentary seats is the the Conservative Party with more than 150 seat advantage over the second place Labour Party.
-The Scottish National Party (SNP) comes in next followed by the other regional parties and the Green Party.
+The Scottish National Party (SNP) comes in next followed by the Liberal Democrats, various other regional parties and the Green Party.

 We are going to see how this result compares to the percentage of the votes cast for each party, shortly.
 But first I'm making a decision.